Lijucay/Qwotable/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior you encountered:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'